A Veterans Benefits Attorney Accredited by the VA

 Related Veterans Benefits Posts

-(2010)As Veterans Day approaches, it is good to remember ways to honor those who served our country during wartime.
+- How veterans benefits and Medicaid work together - (2010)As Veterans Day approaches, it is good to remember ways to honor those who served our country during wartime.
 One way is with the benefits extended to those veterans, and their widows and widowers, who now need long term care.
 How do those benefits intersect with Medicaid benefits for long term care?
 Going from veterans […]

-Those familiar with veterans benefits for aid and attendance often think of them as a means to pay for care at home or in an assisted living facility.
+- Veterans benefits can provide more income for a Medicaid recipient’s spouse - Those familiar with veterans benefits for aid and attendance often think of them as a means to pay for care at home or in an assisted living facility.
 But did you know aid and attendance benefits can provide extra income for the spouse of someone on Medicaid (at least in Pennsylvania)?
 Here’s an example.
 Suppose […]

-It’s well known that veterans benefits for aid and attendance will help pay for long term care needed by a wartime veteran, or the widow or widower of one.
+- VA benefits for healthy vet with ill spouse – a little known secret - It’s well known that veterans benefits for aid and attendance will help pay for long term care needed by a wartime veteran, or the widow or widower of one.
 But what about Jane, who needs care in an assisted living facility and is married to Bill, a World War II veteran?
 Any help available there? […]